-SOURCE: Congressional Budget Office, Updated Budget Projections: Fiscal Years 2013 to 2023, May 2013; Congressional Budget Office, Historical Budget Data, May 2013; Office of Management and Budget, Budget of the United States Government, Fiscal Year 2014, April 2013.
+SOURCE: Office of Management and Budget, Budget of the United States Government, Fiscal Year 2015, March 2014.
 Compiled by PGPF.

-NOTE: Figures are for 2012.
+NOTE: Figures are for 2013.
 Medicare spending is net of premiums and payments from the states.
-Those receipts were $85 billion in 2012.
+Those receipts were $93 billion in 2013.
 Income tax revenue includes both individual and corporate income tax receipts.
-Tax expenditures include the effects on outlays, payroll, and excise taxes.
+Tax expenditures include deductions, credits, exclusions, and preferential rates, and the data reflects the effects on outlays, payroll, and excise taxes.

 Peter G. Peterson Foundation Chart Pack:

 The PGPF chart pack illustrates that budget-making involves many competing priorities, limited resources, and complex issues.
 In this set of charts, we aim to frame the financial condition and fiscal outlook of the U.S. government within a broad economic, political, and demographic context.

 LATEST FISCAL NEWS

 Ways You Can Get Involved: